Univ of South Carolina president quits, says ‘trust is lost’

 In 2019, trustees voted 11-8 to hire Caslen, in stark contrast to his predecessors’ unanimous approvals.

 In office, Caslen’s tenure has included other bumps.
-Last month, he said he took responsibility for the university’s failure to reach out to supporter Darla Moore after her mother’s death, leading the school’s biggest donor to write off the university.
+Last month, he said he took responsibility for the university’s failure to reach out to supporter Moore after her mother’s death, leading the school’s biggest donor to write off the university.

 Moore, who has donated in excess of $75 million to the school — and for whom the school of business is named — had asked trustees in 2019 to restart its presidential search rather than hire Caslen.